dhiyasalmas/dhiyasalmas/README.md

 Lets keep things simple as possible~

-I primarily work with Python, but sometimes using Java (If im in the mood).
+I primarily work with Python.
 Interest in machine learning and computer vision.
 But recently, I have been interested in implementing nuclear equations in programming.
 I have experience to made programme to calculate cogeneration system and thermal hydraulic on HTGR.

 Open to be research assistant, please contact me on dhiyasalmas@gmail.com

-Just for fun, i try to learn in web development using CodeIgniter and Bootstrap, with PHP and CSS.
+Just for fun, i try to learn in web development using CodeIgniter with Boostrap.
+Also learning to using Streamlit for data analysis web~

 Additionally, I can program with Arduino and QBasic.